International Employment Contracts

 Do expatriates need an international employment contract?

-Usually, if a US expat lives and works abroad and is on a foreign company’s payroll, they need to have an international employment contract.
-If the expat is still employed by a US company, the answer will be determined on a case-by-case basis.
+Usually, if a US expat lives and works abroad and is on a foreign company’s payroll, they must have an international employment contract.
+If a US company still employs the expat, the answer will be determined case-by-case.

 Are there verbal international employment contracts?